Nesvilab/MSFragger/tutorial_fragpipe.md

 ### Run FragPipe
 1. Browse for the folder where you would like the search results to be written.
 2. Press 'RUN' to begin the analysis!
+A guide to output files can be found [here](https://msfragger.nesvilab.org/tutorial_fragpipe_outputs.html).
 For more help, see the MSFragger [wiki](https://github.com/Nesvilab/MSFragger/wiki), [FAQ](https://github.com/Nesvilab/MSFragger/wiki/Frequently-Asked-Questions), or search issues on [Github](https://github.com/Nesvilab/FragPipe/issues?q=is%3Aissue).

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/fragpipe_tutorial-run.png)